 The landscaped, split-level, central courtyard connects the museum with the gift shop, theater and restaurant facilities.
 Wander the grounds and admire the magnificent bronze sculptures by Guadalajara artist Guillermo Gómez Macías, the fine art murals by La Paz artist Leonardo Díaz, and the accomplished works by La Paz artist Carlos César Díaz Castro.
 Take time to appreciate the surrounding hills and the two historic monuments from the Ruta de Plata era, the La Ramona and Julia smokestacks.

 Ticketing & Theater

-The exhibition hall is on the main floor of the museum building and offers close to 2,000 square feet (200 sq. meters) of space.
-Featuring a variety of interactive exhibits, the museum highlights the rich mining heritage of the Ruta de Plata region from 1750 to 1930.
+The exhibition hall is housed on the main floor of the museum building and is accessed from the upper plaza.
+Featuring a variety of interactive exhibits that highlight the rich mining heritage of the Ruta de Plata region, the hall offers close to 2,000 square feet (200 sq. meters) of space.
 Displays are tailored to visitors of all ages.
-The exhibition hall has a capacity of 25 people.
+The exhibition area has a capacity of 25 people.

 Library & Archives

 On the upper floor, above the museum, the Museo Ruta de Plata Library will soon house a unique collection of books, electronic publications and historical newspapers from Mexico, the U.S.A. and Europe.
 These materials highlight the region’s mining history from 1750 to 1930.
 Among the library’s collection are dispatches from what was the U.S. Consulate in La Paz from 1855 to 1906.
 Eventually, lectures will take place here.
 This space may be reserved by private parties with optional catering services included.